rekire/autologin_plugin/README.md

 ## Supported platforms
 ### Android
 On Android [Smartlock for Passwords](https://developers.google.com/identity/smartlock-passwords/android) is used, so you need the play services.
+#### Important notes on digital asset links
+Digital asset links is a way to link your app with a website also called [App Links](https://developer.android.com/training/app-links/index.html).
+In order to provide a full example, the example app needs to be signed correctly.
+Right now the signing key is not checked in, but might be the CI will get the ability to sign the example app in the future so that you can test it by your own.

+For the demo you need to publish a `.well-known/assetlinks.json` which is mirrored in `example/web/.well-known/assetlinks.json`.
+However since this is published on github.io the folder will be visible at `https://rekire.github.io/autologin_plugin/.well-known/assetlinks.json` instead of `https://rekire.github.io/.well-known/assetlinks.json`, therefore I uploaded that file in a second repository [rekire/rekire.github.io](https://github.com/rekire/rekire.github.io) where the latest version is actually hosted.
+In order to publish "dot" directories I had also to define a [`_config.yaml`](https://github.com/rekire/rekire.github.io/blob/main/_config.yaml).

+If you want to test your own setup use the [Statement List Generator and Tester](https://developers.google.com/digital-asset-links/tools/generator).

 ### iOS
 On iOS [AutoFill](https://developer.apple.com/videos/play/wwdc2018/204/) is used.
 ### Web